smritipradhan/react-sending-http-requests/react-sending-http-requests/README.md

       setMovies(transformedMovies);
     });
   }

 ```
   -------------------------------------------------------------------
   We used episode_id , title , opening_crawl and release date from the response data object we received from the API.

+#### Using Async and Await

+Run npm i inside 02-async-await folder .
+You can find the code which uses async and await to handle promises.A promise is a placeholder object for the eventual result (or error) of an asynchronous operation.